rooseveltframework/source-configs/README.md

 - `description` *[String]*: Describe what this config will be used for.
 - `default` *[any]*: Set a default value for this config.
 If not set, the default is null.
 - `values` *[Array]*: Enumerated list of values that are valid.
 If not set, any value will be valid.
 - `commandLineArg` *[String]*: Command line argument to set this config.
-Will be converted to camelCase on the Node.js side.
-Example: the command line argument `--doThing` would be `doThing` on the Node.js side.
 If not set, source-configs will not listen for command line arguments to set the value for this config.
-[TODO: is the camelCaser really desirable?]
 - `envVar` *[String]*: Environment variable to set this config.
 If not set, source-configs will not listen for an environment variable to set the value for this config.
-- `envVarParser` *[Function]*: [TODO: simplify this] A function to parse environment variables or a string which will be used as a delimiter for simple delimiter split strings.
-This can only be implemented when writing the schema in a JS file or overwritten before being initialized.

-[TODO: simplify this] Each configurable property can be a function which takes the parent scope config as a parameter to create strings based upon other config primitives.

 Below is a more complex WebSocket config example leveraging all of the above metadata options: